AnshikaaTomar/POKER/README.md

 - Performance optimizations
 - Bug fixes

 ### ps.
-I did this while learning hence it resembles the code form Java Masterclass on Udemy by Tim
+I did this while learning hence it resembles the code form Java Masterclass on Udemy by Tim Buchalka

 ---